Multicellular simulations with shape and volume constraints using optimal transport: Materials and Methods

 The computation of interfacial forces \eqref{eq:interfaceforce} requires to integrate quantities along the boundary of each Laguerre cell.
-Since our optimal transport algorithm outputs volumetric data, we use the fast isocontouring algorithm SurfaceNets \cite{schroeder_high-performance_2024} which is integrated in VTK \cite{schroeder_visualization_2006} to convert at each time step the Laguerre cells into mesh data.
-We rely on VTK and PyVista \cite{pyvista} to compute the normal and curvature of each mesh element.
+Since our optimal transport algorithm outputs volumetric data, we use the fast isocontouring algorithm SurfaceNets \cite{schroeder_highperformance_2024} which is integrated in VTK \cite{schroeder_visualization_2006} to convert at each time step the Laguerre cells into mesh data.
+We then rely on the routines already implemented in VTK and PyVista \cite{sullivan_pyvista_2019} to compute the normal and curvature of each mesh element.
 For better numerical stability we filter the mesh elements for which the normal direction is not well defined.